Fast, secure, and free public MQTT broker with MQTT 5.0 support, private namespace, WSS, ACLs, and rich API.

-You may play with flespi MQTT broker with this mqtt.js based MQTT client or try full-featured MQTT client tool.
-Feel free to open multiple instances simulateniously — e.g. you may publish messages from one tab and subscribe to them from other tab.
-You may also subscribe to everything, e.g. # — this token provides read-only access to a couple of GPS trackers installed on vehicles that periodicaly update their positions.
+You may play with flespi MQTT broker via this mqtt.js-based MQTT client or try fully-featured MQTT client tool.
+Feel free to open multiple instances simultaneously — e.g. you may publish messages from one tab and subscribe to them from other tab.
+You may also subscribe to everything, e.g. # — this token provides read-only access to a couple of GPS trackers installed on vehicles that periodically update their positions.

 |MQTT 5.0 compliance checklist|